 As you probably know, each time your CRM sends a Deal to Parallax, a new Project is created in Parallax to match up with that Deal.
 But what happens when one Deal becomes a part of another Deal?
 Historically, once the smaller Deal is Sold, the Projects in Parallax can be merged in order to add the smaller Deal as a kind of "passenger" to the larger deal in Parallax, in order to manage a single Project.
-However, there hasn't been no way to associate each Offering to different individual Deals within a Parallax Project - not until now, that is!
+Up until now, you couldn't associate each Offering to different individual Deals within a Parallax Project.

 Check out here for a quick summary of what Deal Association is, and what it changes.